About Freshservice

 - A working Serval integration (completed the steps above)

-- Your Serval webhook URL and authentication token (found in Serval’s ticket sync settings page for your Freshservice integration)
+- Your Serval webhook URLs and authentication token (found in Serval’s ticket sync settings page for your Freshservice integration)

 Overview